 What is the veterans’ handicap and how is it calculated?

 Veterans’ results, based on a handicapping system, are calculated for all courses except Bedafell.
-The calculation of the handicap has been changed for 2018 following competitor feedback; now only the age of the older team member is considered, and woman are given an additional handicap equivalent to 10 years.
+The handicap is calculated from the age of the older team member, and women are given an additional handicap equivalent to 10 years.